 What every new mom needs to know about baby's first feeding, latching on, and letting down.

-Today, she says, many women don't have any experience on which to draw -- so it's not uncommon for some to feel awkward or even
+Today, she says, many women don't have any experience on which to draw -- so it's not uncommon for some to feel awkward or even uncomfortable.

-knowledge and a tiny bit of patience, you can quickly and easily master the art of breastfeeding, while increasing your comfort level at the same time.
+The good news is that with just a little bit of knowledge and a tiny bit of patience, you can quickly and easily master the art of breastfeeding, while increasing your comfort level at the same time.

 Breastfeeding Right After Baby's Birth